fakhrip/autorr-android/README.md

 ## Signal Processing

-The signal processing code uses [math.js](https://mathjs.org/) and [numeric.js](https://github.com/sloisel/numeric) library as the dependency to do nearly all matrix operations inside the algorithm.
+The signal processing code uses [math.js](https://mathjs.org/) and [numeric.js](https://github.com/sloisel/numeric) library as the dependency to do nearly all matrix operations inside the algorithm, and also [bessel.js](https://github.com/SheetJS/bessel) to do bessel function.

 The [calculation.js](./app/src/main/assets/calculation.js) are the main algorithm that will calculate and measure the respiration rate value from the acquired sensor data by doing several signal processing steps that you can understand by looking at the code (for now, im going to release the link to the paper for this research in the near future).